apalache-mc/apalache/docs/src/tutorials/randomized.md

 ```

 By invoking an "approve" transaction, the user `sender` authorizes the user
-`sender` to transfer at most `value` tokens on the behalf of `sender`.
-However,
+`spender` to transfer at most `value` tokens on the behalf of `sender`.
-the spender cannot do such a transfer via a "transfer" transaction.
-Hence,
+However, the spender cannot do such a transfer via a "transfer" transaction.
-ERC20 introduces a third type of transactions:
+Hence, ERC20 introduces a third type of transactions:

 ```
   transferFrom(sender, fromAddr, toAddr, value)